satwikpai11/Appointment-Management-App-For-Hospitals/README.txt

 	3. Allow Gradle to sync dependencies
 	4. Connect an Android device or start an emulator
 	5. Run the application

 ⸻

-Intended Use

-This application is intended as:
-	•	An academic Android project
-	•	A prototype appointment management system for hospitals
-	•	A demonstration of Android UI flows and backend integration

-⸻

-Limitations
-	•	Designed for a single hospital context
-	•	No role-based authentication for doctors or administrators
-	•	No billing or medical record integration
-	•	Not optimized for large-scale hospital deployment

-⸻

-Future Enhancements
-	•	Doctor and admin login roles
-	•	Appointment reminders via notifications
-	•	Calendar-based scheduling view
-	•	Integration with hospital information systems
-	•	Improved search and filtering

-⸻